20 Essential Built-In Nodejs Modules - You Can't Miss!

 cluster

-The cluster module enables the creation of child processes that share the same server ports, allowing for the distribution of workloads across multiple CPU cores.
+module enables the creation of child processes that share the same server ports, allowing for the distribution of workloads across multiple CPU cores.

 It simplifies the development of scalable server applications by enabling the creation of worker processes that can handle requests concurrently.
 This module is particularly useful for improving the performance and reliability of web servers.